adamantine007/padloper-base/README.md

 What are you can?
 ----------------
-Application have next CRUD operations:
+An application has next CRUD operations:
 - add person
 - select person
 - update information about person